-Anyone serving in a lead youth ministry role (youth pastor, youth director, student ministries pastor, etc.) in a protestant Christian church in the United States is eligible to apply on behalf of their congregation.
-However, preference will be given to applicants who (a) are graduates (alumni/fellows) of CYMT, (b) have served in their congregation for more than 30 months, (c) are serving in a former or current CYMT partner congregation, and (d) demonstrate aptitude in understanding and operating out of a practical theological framework.
+Anyone serving in a lead youth ministry role (youth pastor, youth director, student ministries pastor, etc.) in a United Methodist Church in Texas is eligible to apply on behalf of their congregation.
+Preference will be given to applicants who (a) are graduates (alumni/fellows) of CYMT, (b) have served in their congregation for more than 30 months, (c) are serving in a former or current CYMT partner congregation, and (d) demonstrate aptitude in understanding and operating out of a practical theological framework.

 The application process consists of four stages that you and your congregation must clear before being accepted to the Innovation Laboratory.
-Stage 1 applications open Janaury 19, 2018.
-The deadline for application to Stage 1 has been extended to April 6, 2018.
-Strong applicants will be notified within 30 days of application to move to Stage 2 of the application process.
+The deadline for application to Stage 1 is April 15, 2019.
+Once stage 1 is complete, you will receive instructions for stage 2.

 *PLEASE CLICK 'SAVE PROGRESS' OFTEN AS YOU PROGRESS THROUGH THE APPLICATION